Peterpiotr/siguren-documentation/docs/source/index.rst

 Installation
 =============

-Learn more about the process of integrating a MotoSuiveur Solution into an existing or new hoist design.
+Learn more about the process of integrating a MotoSuiveur® Solution into an existing or new hoist design.

 * **Logistics**:
   :doc:`/installation/logistics/installation-safety` |